joeridino/JavaScriptProgrammingGuide/README.md

 ```

 ### Brackets
 Starting brackets don't have their own line.
+Curly braces must never be omitted from control structures with a single statement.

 ```JavaScript
 if (x === 5) {